caiovsky/codesignal-exercises/README.md

 # objective
-I've created this repo with the objective to share the codes I've created for the Code Signal exercises with the to build portfolio.
+I created this repository with the aim of sharing the codes I created for the CodeSignal exercises with the intention of building a portfolio and receiving feedback.

 # my profile
-This is my personal Code Signal profile: https://app.codesignal.com/profile/silmarillion777 It's possible to check all my solutions through the profile.
+This is my personal CodeSignal profile: https://app.codesignal.com/profile/silmarillion777 It's possible to check all my solutions through the profile.